 Pediatric healthcare providers should emphasize that bedwetting is not the child’s fault and that the child should not be punished for bedwetting [4-6].
 Surveys indicate that between one-fourth and one-third of parents punish their child for wetting the bed, and sometimes the punishment is physically abusive [9-11].
 The possibility that the child is being abused should be considered if the parents report that the child is deliberately wetting the bed .
 Parents or caregivers who are having difficulty coping with bedwetting or are expressing anger, negativity, or blame toward the child may need additional support .

 The pediatric healthcare provider should stress to the parents and child that a carefully constructed enuresis treatment program often involves several methods of treatment, used in sequence or combination.
 The treatment may be prolonged, may fail in the short term, and often is associated with relapses.
 The parents must be willing to participate, and the family environment must be supportive.
 Therapy should be goal-oriented, and follow-up should be consistent .

 Comorbid constipation should be addressed in conjunction with nocturnal enuresis .
-(See "Prevention and treatment of acute constipation in infants and children", section on 'Acute constipation' and "Treatment of chronic functional constipation and fecal incontinence in infants and children", section on 'Treatment of children'.)
+(See "Prevention and treatment of acute constipation in infants and children", section on 'Acute constipation' and "Chronic functional constipation and fecal incontinence in infants and children: Treatment", section on 'Treatment of children'.)